-Stormwater Research Gaps

-Biosolids which may contain PCBs are often land applied in agricultural and commercial practices as an alternative to chemical fertilizers.
+Research Gaps: Biosolids which may contain PCBs are often land applied in agricultural and commercial practices as an alternative to chemical fertilizers.
 Limited information is available on whether land application of biosolids containing PCBs are a pathway of PCBs in unregulated and NPDES regulated stormwater.

 Stormwater BMPs are routinely dredged to maintain capacity and effectiveness in the removal of sediments.
 Dredged materials may contain PCBs associated with these sediments and are often land applied for disposal as they are not categorized as hazardous materials.
 Limited information is available on whether land application of dredged materials is a source of PCBs in unregulated and NPDES regulated stormwater.
+An additional gap is innovative stormwater BMP technologies in addition to secondary benefits of traditional BMPs.